RonnMath03/RonnMath03/README.md

 - 👋 Hi, I’m @RonnMath03
-- 👀 I’m interested in Software Engineering and Cyber Security
+- 👀 I’m interested in Gen AI and Cyber Security
 - 🌱 I’m currently learning BTech in Computer Science and Business Systems
 - 📫 You can reach me at ronnmathewsino@gmail.com
 - 😄 Pronouns: He/Him